icgrp/ese532_handouts/ese532_handouts/hw2/profiling_tutorial.md

 that's where the PMU offers more accuracy.
 Since the PMU runs at the same frequency as the CPU, it can measure any function.
 However, you will have to isolate your functions and create separate programs to use the PMU through `perf`.
-There is not "stopwatch" like user API for the PMU counter.
+There is no stopwatch-like user API for the PMU counter.

 For our application above, we saw that the total runtime reported by task-clock and PMU counter doesn't differ.
 Hence, it doesn't matter which approach you use in this case.
 If you want to get the latencies